Cover Song Licensing Guide: Permission, Costs, & Royalties

 Uploading video cover songs on Facebook (directly), without the necessary licences (both mechanical and synchronisation), is in breach of their terms and conditions.
 Therefore, posting cover songs on Facebook could cause your video to be removed and you may risk losing your Facebook page.
 To date, Facebook does not have a way to compensate the copyright holder(s).
 As a result, uploading cover songs to Facebook direct to their platform is not tolerated.

-Although Facebook appears to favour videos uploaded to their own platform: videos that are uploaded directly appear to gain more exposure than videos embedded from other video platforms.
-If you have already posted your cover song on YouTube and have, through the Content ID system, declared the video as a YouTube cover song, it is safer to embed the YouTube video on Facebook rather than posting the video of the cover song on Facebook directly.
+Facebook favours videos uploaded to their own platform.
+Videos that are uploaded directly appear to gain more exposure compared to videos embedded from other platforms.
+However, it is safer to embed the YouTube video on Facebook rather than posting the video of the cover song on Facebook directly.
+This is providing you have already declared the video as a YouTube cover song through the Content ID system.

 How long does music copyright last in the UK?